 Online application form for national long-term visa: http://videx-national.diplo.de

-For information concerning all other types of long-term visa please send an e-mail to the visa section of the German Embassy.
+For information concerning all other types of long-term visa please contact the visa section of the German Embassy.

 Complaints about the Schengen visa application process